-Analyzing various campaigns on crowdfunding platforms, we’ve noticed a common mistake pattern that creators tend to do.
-They just have tons of videos, testimonials, and information on one page with no proper order or prioritizing.
-This will confuse your campaign page visitors and also make it difficult for them to find what they really want.
+Analyzing various campaigns on crowdfunding platforms, we’ve noticed a common mistake pattern that creators tend to make.
+They have tons of videos, testimonials, and information on one page without a proper order or prioritizing.
+This will confuse your campaign page visitors and make it difficult for them to find what they really want.

 For instance, in the case of FUELL Fluid, we started with the introduction of the team to emphasize the ebike was designed by the legendary Harley-Davidson engineer Erik Buell.
 Whereas in the case of Pico, we went directly into the problem/solution of the product.

-The ultimate goal should be to present the product in the simplest, most understandable and logical way so that all site visitors get the message you wanted them to receive immediately.
+The ultimate goal should be to present the product in the simplest, most understandable, and most logical way so that all site visitors get the message you want them to receive immediately.

-Marketing can make or break your product, that’s why you should do it right.
-Don’t tell people what your product is about — show them that it is a game-changer.
+Marketing can make or break your product, so you should do it right.
+Don’t tell people what your product is about — show them it is a game-changer.

 Setting the funding goal is probably one of the most important moments when creating your crowdfunding campaign.
-After all, the only thing you want is to reach your goal, but do your potential backers really need to know what your real goal is?
+After all, you only want to reach your goal, but do your potential backers really need to know your real goal?
 Probably not.

-The secret is that people are more likely to invest in a project which has been funded successfully and already exceeded its goal 10 times over.
+The secret is that people are more likely to invest in a project that has been funded successfully and exceeded its goal 10 times over.